-Smooth, tufted perennial to 90 cm.
-Leaves 3-5 per stem, narrow, 1-2.5 mm wide.
-Spikes 2-6, sessile; at least the terminal spike gynoandrous (staminate borne below the pistillate); perigynia mostly 5-15, often spreading or reflexed and usually brown at maturity, nerveless on the ventral face or with a few short nerves ending near the middle, somewhat convexly tapered from the widest point to the conspicuously serrulate margined beak.
-Stigmas 2; achene lenticular.
+Smooth, tufted perennial to 90 cm; leaves 3-5 per stem, narrow, 1-2.5 mm wide; spikes 2-6, sessile; at least the terminal spike gynecandrous (staminate borne below the pistillate); perigynia mostly 5-15, often spreading or reflexed and usually brown at maturity, nerveless on the ventral face or with a few short nerves ending near the middle, somewhat convexly tapered from the widest point to the conspicuously serrulate margined beak; stigmas 2; achene lenticular.

 Also called Prairie Star Sedge in the Midwest.
 Similar to C. atlantica, which has evident nerves on the ventral face of the often wider perigynia and less conspicuously serrulate beaks.

 Gleason, Henry A. and A. Cronquist.
 1991.
 Manual of Vascular Plants of

 Northeastern United States and Adjacent Canada.
 Second Ed.

 The New York Botanical Garden.
 Bronx, NY